KHLAAC Bylaws

 9. New business

-10. Executive session
+10. Executive session, if applicable

 11. Announcements/ Public comments